testfairy/docs/docs/800_FAQ/900_Deleting_your_account.md

 In order to delete your TestFairy account please follow these steps:

-  1. __Remove other admins for your account:__ Log into your account, go to the [Team](https://app.testfairy.com/settings/cpanel/) menu at the top right, select all admins in the account and remove them:
+  1. Styart by removing all the other admins from your account.
+Log in, go to the [Team](https://app.testfairy.com/settings/cpanel/) menu at the top right, select all admins in the account and remove them:

   ![](/img/FAQ/delete-account-01.png)